 The exchange executive stressed that investors need to keep an eye on the disclosures offered by companies operating businesses that may not be universally legal.
 This is something that the CSE got experience doing during the cannabis boom — the exchange began asking marijuana companies to fill out detailed forms indicating the risks associated with their businesses.

 A report put forth by the Toronto-based NEO Exchange shows nearly US$150 million was raised in the first half of 2020 for private-stage funding.
-The sum was raised by six names in the psychedelic space: COMPASS Pathways, Atai Life, Mind Medicine (MindMed) (NEO:MMED), Field Trip Psychedelics, Numinus (TSXV:NUMI) and Orthogonal Thinker.
+The sum was raised by six names in the psychedelics space: COMPASS Pathways, ATAI Life Sciences, Mind Medicine (MindMed) (NEO:MMED), Field Trip Psychedelics, Numinus Wellness (TSXV:NUMI) and Orthogonal Thinker.

 MindMed and Numinus have already reached the public markets with flashy debuts in Canada.